Gateway Motorsports Park

-Gateway Motorsports Park (currently known as World Wide Technology Raceway for sponsorship reasons) is a motor racing facility in Madison, Illinois, just east of St. Louis, close to the Gateway Arch.
-It features a 1.250 mi oval that hosts the NASCAR Cup Series, NASCAR Xfinity Series, and the IndyCar Series, 1.600 mi and 2.000 mi infield road courses used by Trans-Am Series, SCCA, and Porsche Club of America, a quarter-mile NHRA-sanctioned drag strip that hosts the annual NHRA Mission Foods Drag Racing Series Midwest Nationals event, and the Kartplex, a state-of-the-art karting facility.
+Gateway Motorsports Park (currently known as World Wide Technology Raceway for sponsorship reasons) is a motor racing facility in Madison, Illinois, United States, just east of St. Louis, close to the Gateway Arch.
+It features a 1.250 mi oval that hosts the NASCAR Cup Series, NASCAR O'Reilly Auto Parts Series, and the IndyCar Series, 1.600 mi and 2.000 mi infield road courses used by Trans-Am Series, SCCA, and Porsche Club of America, a quarter-mile NHRA-sanctioned drag strip that hosts the annual NHRA Mission Foods Drag Racing Series Midwest Nationals event, and the Kartplex, a state-of-the-art karting facility.

 The first major event held at the facility was the CART Series on Saturday May 24, 1997, the day before the Indy Racing League's Indianapolis 500.
 Rather than scheduling a race directly opposite the Indy 500 (as they had done in 1996 with the U.S. 500), CART scheduled Gateway the day before to serve as their Memorial Day weekend open-wheel alternative without direct conflict.
 For 2000, the race was moved to the fall.
 In 2001, it was dropped from the CART series schedule, and switched alliances to the Indy Racing League.
 After mediocre attendance, the event was dropped altogether after 2003.
 It was later re-added to the schedule for 2017.

 In 1998, the then-named Gateway International Raceway was purchased by Dover Motorsports, a group that also owned what is now Memphis International Raceway, along with the Nashville Superspeedway and Dover International Speedway.
 On November 3, 2010, Dover Motorsports closed the facility.
 On September 8, 2011, the facility was re-opened by local St. Louis real estate developer and former Indy Lights driver Curtis Francois and renamed Gateway Motorsports Park, saving the facility days before being scrapped.
 Under its new leadership, World Wide Technology Raceway went from the brink of demolition to one of the very few tracks in the United States to host the NASCAR Cup Series, NTT IndyCar Series, and NHRA Drag Racing Series all during the same year.
 The track also hosts Formula Drift, the Lucas Oil Drag Racing Series and the Confluence Music Festival.